Atmospheric model: Thermotropic

+Barotropic

 Barotropic models assume the atmosphere is nearly barotropic, which means that the direction and speed of the geostrophic wind are independent of height.
 In other words, no vertical wind shear of the geostrophic wind.
 It also implies that thickness contours (a proxy for temperature) are parallel to upper level height contours.
 In this type of atmosphere, high and low pressure areas are centers of warm and cold temperature anomalies.
 Warm-core highs (such as the subtropical ridge and Bermuda-Azores high) and cold-core lows have strengthening winds with height, with the reverse true for cold-core highs (shallow arctic highs) and warm-core lows (such as tropical cyclones).
 A barotropic model tries to solve a simplified form of atmospheric dynamics based on the assumption that the atmosphere is in geostrophic balance; that is, that the Rossby number of the air in the atmosphere is small.
 If the assumption is made that the atmosphere is divergence-free, the curl of the Euler equations reduces into the barotropic vorticity equation.
 This latter equation can be solved over a single layer of the atmosphere.
 Since the atmosphere at a height of approximately 5.5 km is mostly divergence-free, the barotropic model best approximates the state of the atmosphere at a geopotential height corresponding to that altitude, which corresponds to the atmosphere's 500 mb pressure surface.